28 Jun 2018

 - The regulatory, technological and competitive dynamics at play will create opportunities and threats for investment professionals.

-- Our investment research solutions, such as Thomson Reuters Intelligent Tagging, are assisting both buy-side and sell-side customers in these areas.
+- Our investment research solutions are assisting both buy-side and sell-side customers in these areas.

 Investment research is on the cusp of some major transformational shifts.